Nuitka/Nuitka/README.txt

 constant propagation or function inlining would be.
 So this one is not be underestimated and a very important step of successful optimizations.

+The folding of constants is considered implemented, but it may not be entirely complete yet.
+Please report it as a bug when you find an operation in Nuitka that has only constants are input and is not folded.

 ** Constant Propagation

 At the core of optimizations there is an attempt to determine values of variables at run time and predictions of assignments.
 It determines if their inputs are constants or of similar values.
-An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be module lookup.
+An expression, e.g. a module variable access, an expensive operation, may be constant across the module of the function scope and then there needs to be none, or no repeated module variable lookup.

-Consider e.g. the module attribute ("__name__" e.g.)  which maybe is only ever be read, so its value could be predicted to a constant string.
+Consider e.g. the module attribute "__name__" which likely is only ever be read, so its value could be predicted to a constant string known at compile time.
 This can then be used as input to the constant folding.
 Currently there is module variable usage analysis, but only "__name__" is currently actually optimized.

-At this stage it is more a proof of concept in Nuitka and will need considerably more work.
+At this stage it is more a proof of concept in Nuitka and will need considerably more work, so that the whole node tree contains only one form of assignments.
+Until then we cannot implement this fully.

 ** Builtin Call Prediction

 For builtin calls like "type", "len", "range" it is often possible to predict the result at compile time, esp. for constant inputs the resulting value often can be precomputed by Nuitka.
 It can simply determine the result or the raised exception and replace the builtin call with it allowing for more constant folding or code path folding.

-Right now the static exception raising is not implemented yet, but some builtins are already predicted.
+The builtin call prediction is considered implemented, but may not cover all the builtins there are yet.
+Sometimes builtins are not predicted when the result is big.
+A range() call e.g. may give too big values to include the result in the binary.

 ** Conditional Statement Prediction

 For conditional statements, some branches may not ever be taken, because of the conditions being possible to predict.
 In these cases, the branch not taken and the condition check is removed.

+This can typically predict code like this:

+if __name__ == "__main__":
+   do_something_nether_done_as_module()

-This can typically predict 'if __name__ == "__main__":... ' style statements, but it will also greatly benefit from constant propagations, or enable them because once some branches have been removed, other things may become more predictable.
+It will also greatly benefit from constant propagations, or enable them because once some branches have been removed, other things may become more predictable, so this is critical.

+With some code branches removed, access patterns may be more friendly.
+Imagine e.g. that a function is only called in a removed branch.
+It may be possible to remove it entirely, and that may have other consequences too.

+** Empty branch removal

+For loops and conditional statements that contain only code without effect, it should be possible to remove the whole construct:

+for i in range(1000):
+    pass

+The loop could be removed, at maximum it should be considered an assignment of variable "i" to 999 and no more.

+Another example:

+if side_effect_free:
+   pass

+The condition should be removed in this case, as its evaluation is not needed.
+It may be difficult to predict that side_effect_free has no side effects, but this might be possible.

+This is not implemented yet.

 ** Unpacking Prediction

 When the length of the right hand side of an assignment to a sequence can be predicted, the unpacking can be replaced with multiple assigments.

 This is of course only really safe if the left hand side cannot raise an exception while building the assignment targets.

+We do this now, but only for constants, because we currently have no ability to predict if an expression can raise an exception or not.

 ** Builtin Type Inference